This page is very out of date

 ~ptII/devel/JavaDepend/examples/1/Makefile

-To use JavaDepend, I edited ptcommon.mk
+To use JavaDepend, I edited ptcommon.mk and added

 ############## # Rules for using JavaDepend # JGL_HOME = /users/ptII/devel/jgl3.1.0 JD_HOME = /users/ptII/devel/JavaDepend JGL_CLS = $(JGL_HOME)/lib/jgl3.1.0.jar JD_CLS = $(JD_HOME)/WARREN.zip JDCLASSPATH = $(JGL_CLS):$(JD_CLS) depend.mk : $(JSRCS) CLASSPATH=$(CLASSPATH):$(JDCLASSPATH) $(JAVA) -Drules=$(ROOT)/mk/jddefault.mk -Dmakestream=$@ -Dfiles=" $(JSRCS) " WARREN.tools.JavaDepend include depend.mkI also commented out the .SUFFIXES rule and set it to null